Core Philosophy

 map(fn); // Detects 1 arg → returns curried function

-// 👎 Cost: runtime detection on EVERY call, wrappers, extra logic
+// ⚠️ Cost: runtime detection on every call, wrappers, extra logic

-// Pithos approach: data-first only
+// Pithos approach: data-first by default

 map(array, fn); // Standard, always data-first